 While many African countries have embraced the principles of democracy such as term limits, the continent accounts for six out of the top 10 longest serving non-royal leaders in the world: Paul Biya (Cameroon, elected in 1975), Teodoro Obiang Nguema Mbasogo (Equatorial Guinea, elected in 1979), Denis Sassou Nguesso (Republic of Congo, first elected in 1979), Yoweri Museveni (Uganda, elected in 1986), Idriss Déby (Chad, elected in 1990) and Isaias Afwerki (Eritrea, elected in 1993).

 This trend of staying till death do you part was started by Dr Hastings Kamuzu Banda who declared himself the “Life” President of Malawi in 1971.
-Kamuzu Banda was sent packing in a democratic sweep after thirty years of authoritarian rule in 1994.
+Kamuzu Banda was sent packing when democracy swept across the continent, after thirty years of authoritarian rule in 1994.

 In China, President Xi Jingping has changed the rules from two five-year presidential terms to for as long as he likes thus cementing his place in the history books alongside Chairman Mao Zedong, who remains one of the most influential leaders in China’s history and was a loyal friend and supporter of Africa.

 #4 Cars are the status symbol